 If you are familiar with SOA/BPM 11g purging, after you have upgraded/implemented SOA/BPM 12c, you will not be able to use most of the SQL for 11g to determine the purgeable instances.
 This is because SOA/BPM 12c is no longer using a composite_instance table for composite instance tracking.

-In SOA/BPM 12c, a common component is used to track the state associated with a business flow and report audit information.
+In SOA/BPM 12c, a common component is used to track the state associated with the business flow and report audit information.
 This design will reduce the instance tracking data generated and stored in the database, and improve purge performance by minimizing the number of tables that need to be accessed.
-Component instance state will no longer be stored in individual table for instance tracking purpose, the overall flow state will be stored in SCA_FLOW_INSTANCE table.
+Component instance state will no longer be stored in an individual table, for instance, tracking purpose, the overall flow state will be stored in SCA_FLOW_INSTANCE table.

 In SCA_FLOW_INSTANCE table, the “active_component_instances” column keeps track of how many component instances are still in a running/active state.
 These are the instances in one of the following states:

 When the “active_component_instances” value reaches 0, this indicates that the Flow is no longer executing.
 There is another column called “recoverable_faults”, this column keeps track of how many faults can be recovered.
 This information together with the “active_component_instances” is used to determine whether the Flow can be purged or not.